proxytranslation/user-docs/introduction/getting-started.md

 be inconvenienced by bleedthrough of untranslated content.

-Maintenance is the "long tail" of website translation - there are a variety of features in Easyling that render it a lot more convenient than it would ordinarily be.
+Maintenance is the "long tail" of website translation - there are a variety of features in the proxy that make it a lot easier than it would be anyway else.

-Keep reading and find out all about it.
+In the following pages, You will find everything there is to know about using the proxy.
+Keep reading!